zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 Climate mitigation should no longer be seen as an optional "nice to have" in project planning.
 It's a fundamental part of responsible engineering and project management.
 Integrating sustainability into your IT initiatives helps accelerate the global transition to a low-carbon future.
 Following the principles laid out in this book, you can ensure your projects succeed on a technical level and contribute to the greater good.

+Taken together, these lessons reinforce a broader point of the manuscript: architecture is not only about designing systems well, but about improving the odds of meaningful change.
+In major transformations, that means confronting bias early, reducing avoidable risk, building trust, and keeping scope, structure, and execution tied to the real goal.
+It is also a fitting final lesson before the book closes: architecture earns credibility when it helps organizations deliver difficult change more reliably, not when it stays safely at the level of abstraction.

 <br>
 ## To Probe Further